sowcow/blog/content/posts/toothpaste-of-wisdom.md

 and they stand on a visible place too.

-So I follow trends and all that but the paste keeps demanding more...
+So I follow trends and all that but my paste keeps demanding more...

 So I thought what if I buy not the cheap paste but some premium version, will the banner disappear?